 "Pasi was always around, securing our trip with snowmobile and helping with the dogs, and doing the catering.
 He had his silent finnish way of speaking less, but always when he spoke, we listened very carefully.
 You don't often meet a man who has "done" the south pole without assistance."

-"Anna was keeping the base functioning, issued our kit and clothing and gave pre-departure safety briefings.
+"Anna kept the homestead functioning: she issued our kit and clothing and gave pre-departure safety briefings, in-between running other tours and managing the well-being of staff and dogs.
 Afterwards, she checked our knowledge about our dogs.
 Yes, I say 'our dogs'.
 Because during those three days you got to know your team well, and saying goodbye was difficult."

 "I can recommend Hetta Huskies for everyone who wants to have an experience on the arctic.
 If you are bored of all-inclusive packet holidays, and you want some action and new experiences, go to Hetta."